 Spray foam insulation can significantly contribute beyond the expected benefits of energy efficiency, comfort and enhanced indoor air quality.
-One of the most damaging issues to any building is that of moisture.
-Proper moisture management can help lessen the risk of jeopardized building performance, health, safety and durability.
+Moisture is one of the most damaging issues in any building, and proper moisture management can help lessen the risk of jeopardized building performance, health, safety and durability.

 Most moisture-related problems in commercial buildings are caused by four key mechanisms of water movement:

-Closed-cell and open-cell spray foam insulation contributes to moisture management to help maintain optimal building performance several ways.
-Spray foam’s insulating properties help keep surface temperatures regulated thereby minimizing the potential for condensation to occur.
-Spray foam’s air barrier properties can help minimize the movement of moisture-laden air within the building envelope and associated moisture problems.
+Closed-cell and open-cell spray foam insulation contribute to moisture management to help maintain optimal building performance in several ways.
+Spray foam’s insulating properties help keep surface temperatures regulated, thereby minimizing the potential for condensation.
+Spray foam’s air barrier properties can help minimize the movement of moisture-laden air within the building envelope and its associated moisture problems.

 Moisture management with closed-cell spray foam insulation

 - Closed-cell spray foam insulation can act as a Class II vapor retarder, an important feature particularly in Climate Zones 5-8 and Marine 4

 - Closed-cell spray foam insulation does not absorb water, even when submerged